-Didier Guillaume, the French agriculture minister sparked outrage by claiming that wine is different from other alcohol and not responsible for binge drinking.
+Didier Guillaume, the French agriculture minister has sparked outrage.
+He claimed that wine is different from other alcohol and is not responsible for binge drinking.

-In a statement that has precipitated much controversy amongst alcohol addiction experts, the French minister told BFM television: “I don’t think wine is comparable to other alcohols … Alcohol addiction is a real problem … but I’ve never seen … a youngster leaving a nightclub drunk because they drank Cotes-du-Rhone.”
+The statement has precipitated much controversy amongst alcohol addiction experts.
+The French minister told BFM television: “I don’t think wine is comparable to other alcohols … Alcohol addiction is a real problem … but I’ve never seen … a youngster leaving a nightclub drunk because they drank Cotes-du-Rhone.”

 Whilst the minister did acknowledge that alcohol addiction is a “real problem”, he blamed spirits for binge drinking, particularly amongst the younger generation.